 Google Calendar is an integrated online calendar designed for teams.
 This calendar integrates seamlessly with other G-Suite products, including Gmail, Drive, Contacts, Sites and Hangouts.
 This app can be accessed on laptops, tablets and phones.

 Teamup offers shared calendars for groups to simplify organizing, scheduling and communication.
-Businesses can choose from both a free and paid plans.
-Further, Teamup offers a live demo of its software as well as a three-day trial so you can see for yourself if this app is a good fit for your team.
+Businesses can choose from free and paid plans.
+Further, Teamup offers a live demo of its software, as well as a three-day trial, so you can see for yourself if this app is a good fit for your team.

 This program was built specifically for groups, and its calendars are easy to use.
 Calendars are organized by color, and they can easily and securely be shared with other team members through a secure URL.

 "I spent ages looking for a good shared calendar to manage events and holidays for a spread-out team of people," said Ben Taylor, founder of homeworkingclub.com.
 "I eventually opted for … Teamup.
 It gave me the ability to set up lots of different even categories, [it] allowed staff to pull their choice of calendars into their own software using ICS feeds, and [it] even comes with an app for iOS and Android."